Kongo religion: Creation of Earth

 Bearing the Kongo cosmogram at its center, this flag symbolizes Kongo identity.
 Golden yellow represents the sun and rich resources of their lands.
 Light blue represents the Congo river and Kalûnga sea.
-Red represents the blood that was shed for the freedom of the Bakongo people.
+White represents the spiritual nature of the Bakongo people and their freedom in Central Africa and across the American diaspora.

 Like the creation of the universe, the Bakongo believe that in the beginning, the world was lifeless, circular void of nothingness (or mbûngi).
 Then Nzambi created a great force of fire (or kalûnga), and filled this empty circle.
 Kalûnga heated up the contents of mbûngi, and when it cooled, it formed the Earth.
 The Earth, the starting point of the fire, then became a green planet after it went through four stages.
 The first stage is the emergence of the fire.
 The second stage is the red stage where the planet is still burning and has not formed.
 The third stage is the grey stage where the planet is cooling, but has not produced life.
 These planets are naked, dry, and covered with dust.
 The final stage is green stage is when the planet is fully mature because it breathes and carries life.
-As the Bakongo believe is part of the universal order, all planets must go through this process in order to achieve completeness, or lunga.
+As the Bakongo believe is part of the universal order, all planets must go through this process in order to achieve completeness, or nlunga.